What is the federal estate tax?

 What is a credit shelter trust?
 What is portability?

-A credit shelter trust (also called an “A-B” trust or a Family Trust) takes advantage of each spouse’s exclusion amount, enabling a couple to pass approximately $22,400,000 ($11,200,00 x 2 people) to children free of federal tax while sheltering later appreciation from the tax.
+A credit shelter trust (also called an “A-B trust” or a “family trust”) takes advantage of each spouse’s exclusion amount, enabling a couple to pass approximately $22,400,000 ($11,200,000 x 2 people) to children free of federal estate tax while sheltering later appreciation from the tax.

 By definition, there is no estate tax on that trust because it is sheltered by the estate tax exclusion amount then in effect.
 The remainder of the client’s estate goes into a marital (or “A”) trust for the surviving spouse or is distributed directly to him or her.
 There is no estate tax on that portion of the trust at the first spouse’s death.
 This is because that trust is covered by the unlimited marital deduction.